pgerasimov/books_search/README.md

 <b>BooksSearch</b> requires <b>Python 3.6</b> or higher.

 - Clone this repo.
-- At the repo's root, enter in the Terminal: python3 -m pip install .
+- At the repo's root, enter in the Terminal: <code>python3 -m pip install</code> .
 (Tip: don't forget the dot at the end of the command).

 <h3>How to use it?</h3>